Touring Languedoc by Car

 The gentleman from Yorkshire we met at breakfast had told us that the drive to Andorra was spectacular, so we decided to go for that next.
 The road there was incredibly twisty, but indeed spectacular.
-(I thought, for the first time of many on this trip, that it’s very good neither of us are prone to motion sickness.)
+(I thought, for the first time of many on this trip, that it’s very good neither of us is prone to motion sickness.)

 We had our passports with us, but the “border” crossing was really just a wave-through.
 And Andorra itself was kind of a cross between a ski resort and an Indian reserve, in that there was all these ski facilities there, but also many big stores where you could buy booze and cigarettes.
 (We checked on other items also, but they didn’t seem to be the good deal that booze and cigarettes were.)